Sheetalrana190/SEP_Assignment_2/README.md

 ## Step 3 : Define System Requirements:
 Based on the functional and non-functional requirement above system requirements are drawn for developmet team
+1. Implement data base to store question and answer separately.
+2. Implement a classification algorithm to automatically tag training questions.
+3. Provide an interface for users to manage categorized training questions.
+4. Integrate bias detection algorithms for analyzing training data.
+5. Store training data in a secure, scalable database.
+6. Use a role-based access control system to manage permissions.
+7. Implement audit logging to track changes in training data.
+8. Integrate with existing AI model training workflows.